STOCKS NEWS EUROPE-Italcementi up after China deal

-Shares in Italcementi are up over 2 percent in a slightly negative market after the Italian cement maker takes steps to strengthen its presence in China.
+Shares in Italcementi are up over 2 percent in a flat market after the Italian cement maker takes steps to strengthen its presence in China.

-"It's a small deal but the shares have suffered of late and the least positive news is enough to support shares," a Milan trader says.

 On Friday Italcementi said it had agreed to acquire a 6.25 percent stake in West China Cement to become the company's third largest shareholder.